 The information used for the creation of this report has been obtained from sources we considered to be reliable, but we can neither guarantee nor represent the completeness or accuracy of the information herewith.
 Such information and the opinions expressed are subject to change without notice and SCP does not undertake to advise you of any such changes.
-In preparing this research report, SCP analysts obtain information from a variety of sources, including to but not limited to, the issuing Company, a variety of outside sources, public fillings, the principals of SCP and outside consultants.
+In preparing this research report, SCP analysts obtain information from a variety of sources, including to but not limited to, the issuing Company, a variety of outside sources, public filings, the principals of SCP and outside consultants.
 SCP and its analyst may engage outside contractors with the preparation of this report.
 The information contained in this report by the SCP analyst is believed to be factual, but we can neither guarantee nor represent the completeness or accuracy of the information herewith.
 While SCP endeavors to update the information contained herein on a reasonable basis, there may be regulatory, compliance, or other reasons that prevent us from doing so.
 The opinions or information expressed are believed to be accurate as of the date of this report; no subsequent publication or distribution of this report shall mean or imply that any such opinions or information remains current at any time after the date of this report.
 Reproduction or redistribution of this report without the expressed written consent of SCP is prohibited.
 Additional information on any securities mentioned is available on request.
-SCP does not have a price target for any securities of the Company.
+SCP does not rate the securities covered in its research.
+SCP does not have, nor has previously had, a rating for any securities of the Company.